GreedyM0nk/Salmon-Framework/README.md

 ================================
 Salmon Test Automation Framework
 ================================
-This project is template for Salmon's test automation framework
+This project is a template for Salmon's test automation framework

 To run, you will need to install maven, then: mvn clean install -P profile